United Therapeutics (UTHR) Study result summary

 Study result summary

-Phase III ADVANCE OUTCOMES was a global, randomized, double-blind, placebo-controlled trial in 687 PAH patients, with 1:1 randomization to ralinepag or placebo.
+Phase III ADVANCE OUTCOMES was a global, randomized, double-blind, placebo-controlled trial evaluating ralinepag in 687 PAH patients, with 1:1 randomization and individualized dosing.

-The primary endpoint was time to first adjudicated clinical worsening event, with 180 events targeted for study closure; secondary endpoints included NT-proBNP, 6MWD, WHO/NYHA FC, clinical improvement, hospitalization, mortality, risk score, HRQoL, and safety.
+The primary endpoint was time to first adjudicated clinical worsening event; secondary endpoints included NT-proBNP, six-minute walk distance, WHO/NYHA functional class, clinical improvement, hospitalization, mortality, risk score, HRQoL, and safety.

-Most participants were on dual background therapy (ERA and PDE5 inhibitor), with 80% on dual therapy and 70% in WHO/NYHA functional class II at baseline.
+80% of participants were on dual background therapy (ERA and PDE5 inhibitor), and most were functional class II with a mean disease duration of 4.5 years.

 Efficacy results

-Benefits were consistent across all patient subgroups, including demographics, background therapies, risk categories, and geographic region.
+Benefits were consistent across all patient subgroups, including baseline 6MWD, etiology, background therapy, age, sex, and geography.

 Safety and tolerability